DuqueDeTuring/books2explore/readme.md

 - From Molecule to Metaphor: A Neural Theory of Language (MIT Press), Jerome Feldman
 - From Politics to the Pews: How Partisanship and the Political Environment Shape Religious Identity (Chicago Studies in American Politics) by Michele F. Margolis
 - Frozen Hell: The Russo-Finnish Winter War of 1939-1940 by William Trotter
+- Frozen Hell: The Russo-Finnish Winter War of 1939–1940, A. By William R. Trotter
+- Functional Thinking: Paradigm Over Syntax.
+By Neal Ford
 - Fundamentals of Neural Networks: Architectures, Algorithms And Applications by Laurene V. Fausett
 - Fundamentals: Ten Keys to Reality by Frank Wilczek
 - Future Shock by Alvin Toffler
+- Galapagos: A Novel.
+By Kurt Vonnegut
+- Galileo's Daughter: A Historical Memoir of Science, Faith and Love.
+By Dava Sobel
 - Galileo's Error: Foundations for a New Science of Consciousness by Philip Goff
+- Galileo.
+By John L. Heilbron
+- Game Engine Black Book: Wolfenstein 3D.
+By Fabien Sanglard
 - Game of Thrones, George R.R.
 Martin
+- Garden Time, W.S.
+Merwin
+- Gaslight Effect: How to Spot and Survive the Hidden Manipulation Others Use to Control Your Life, The.
+By Dr. Robin Stern
+- Gauntlgrym: Neverwinter Saga.
+By R. A. Salvatore
 - Geek Heresy: Rescuing Social Change from the Cult of Technology by Kentaro Toyama
 - Gender and Our Brains: How New Neuroscience Explodes the Myths of the Male and Female Minds by Gina Rippon
 - Genealogy as Critique: Foucault and the Problems of Modernity (American Philosophy) by Colin Koopman
+- Generation Xbox: How Videogames Invaded Hollywood.
+By Jamie Russell
 - Generative Programming: Methods, Tools, and Applications by Krysztof Czarnecki, Ulrich Eisenecker
 - Genesis Redux: Essays in the History and Philosophy of Artificial Life by Jessica Riskin
 - Genius At Play: The Curious Mind of John Horton Conway
+- Genius: Richard Feynman and Modern Physics.
+By James Gleick
 - Genius: The Life and Science of Richard Feynman by James Gleick
 - Geniuses at War: Bletchley Park, Colossus, and the Dawn of the Digital Age.
 David Price.
 - Genome: The Autobiography of a Species in 23 Chapters by Matt Ridley